Scott 800-B6 Radio/TV/Phono Console (1948)

-The CRT chassis and tuner chassis sit side-by-side on
+The video/LV-power chassis and tuner/IF chassis sit side-by-side on

-the cabinet's upper shelf, while the power chassis sits below.
+the cabinet's upper shelf, while the sweep/HV chassis sits below.
 The next photo shows how they are arranged.

-Here, the narrow tuner has been slid back a few inches, preparatory to removal, while the CRT
+Here, the narrow tuner has been slid back a few inches, preparatory to removal, while the Video/LV power

 chassis is still bolted to its 2x4 supports.

-The back of the CRT chassis has a metal label identifying this as a Scott Labs
+The back of this chassis bears a metal label identifying this as a Scott Labs

 model 9T40.
 My research, including talking to some Scott experts, has not turned up any